 These phenomena are the effect of the spectral dependence of the angular distribution of scattered light.
 The intense scattering, that occurs in clouds can quickly extinguish any beam and create in its place a very diffuse radiation flux.
 I have described this process previously.

-Because clouds include the water droplets bigger than light wavelength they can reflect the light from the illumination source depends on its colour.
+Because clouds include water droplets bigger than light wavelength they can reflect the light from the illumination source depending on their color.
 When for example white midday sunlight strikes a cloud, white light is scattered and reflected (Pic.11, 12, 15).
 This is why clouds are white (with some shades of grey mixed in if the cloud is thick.
 In this case, when you look up at a cloud you see a white cloud (sunlight being scattered by cloud droplets) surrounded by blue sky (sunlight being scattered by air molecules).

-Behind the cloud-level terminator line only scattered light affects the cloud colour, which is mainly grey-reddish (Pic.
+Behind the cloud-level terminator line only scattered light affects the cloud color, which is mainly grey-reddish (Pic.
 32, 33).
-Clouds being located beyond the terminator will reflect light scattered from sunlit clouds, reflecting a long light wavelengths.
+Clouds being located beyond the terminator will reflect light scattered from sunlit clouds, reflecting long light wavelengths.
 I will describe it more in the future.

 Looking at the clouds in the sky we can spot only grey color there.
 Another situation can occur when watching the mountain shadow.
 Clouds outside the shadow are sunlit, whereas clouds inside the shadow reflect only the light scattered in the atmosphere, which gives them a grey-bluish appearance (Pic.
 34).

 The situation is completely different during the nighttime conditions in light-polluted areas.
 During the night in light-polluted areas, clouds reflect a yellowish artificial light that originated from street lamps.
 The phenomena are more obvious when the cloud is lower or denser.